Bira/octopus-carnival/_drafts/wir-mm-4e-orc.md

 destruction, whose commandments result in behavior that's almost indistinguishable from that of a Yeenoghu worshipper.
-Being a god, Gruumsh technically doesn't want to see the world destroyed, but the difference is lost on the poor sods on the receiving end of a raid by either people.
+Being a god, Gruumsh technically doesn't want to see the world destroyed, but the difference is lost on the poor sods on the receiving end of a raid by either set of worshippers.

 Orcs organize themselves in large tribes who will usually move into a region, take over an empty town (possibly after emptying it themselves) or natural cave